CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

     ![](images/L01/image37u-1.png)

-4. In the JumpVM, start **Visual Studio Code** using the shortcut available on the desktop.
+4. In the LabVM, start **Visual Studio Code** using the shortcut available on the desktop.

    ![](images/L04/vscode1.png)